MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of

 In addition, the modular focal plane of MUST secures future opportunities for instrument upgrades, as a high-resolution fiber spectrograph and an integrated field spectrograph (IFS) can be straightforwardly added to the focal plane, provided their front-end optics fit into the current fiber positioner module.
 In the following publications from this series, we will discuss the scientific potential and strategy of these topics in detail.

-For the remainder of this work, we will focus on the primary scientific goal of MUST: the Stage-V LSS spectroscopic survey, aimed at deepening our understanding of several fundamental questions in cosmology and physics.
+For the remainder of this work, we will focus on the primary scientific goal of MUST: the Stage-V LSS spectroscopic survey, which aims to deepen our understanding of several fundamental questions in cosmology and physics.